-Emergency phones: Over 480 emergency phones are located throughout the University campus, including over 150 "Blue Light" phones, and 3 additional phones are located off-campus, which provide a direct line of communication to UAPD for individuals in need of emergency assistance.
+Emergency phones: Over 480 emergency phones are located throughout the University campus, including over 150 "Blue Light" phones, and 3 additional "Blue Light" phones are located off-campus, which provide a direct line of communication to UAPD for individuals in need of emergency assistance.
 These phones are strategically positioned along pedestrian walkways, inside parking decks and at many building entrances.
-UAPD responds to all activated emergency phones even if no words are spoken.
+UAPD responds to all activated emergency phones even if no one speaks.

-Campus Patrol: The UAPD's Campus Patrol is available 24-7 to escort callers to and from their vehicles and residence halls to classroom and labs.
-By calling 330-972-211, an escort will come to caller's location and accompany them to their local destination.
+Campus Patrol: The UAPD's Campus Patrol or UAPD officers are available 24-7 to escort callers to and from their vehicles and residence halls to classrooms and labs.
+By calling 330-972-2911, an escort will come to the callers' locations and accompany them to their local destinations.
 Student Campus Patrol members are employed and trained by UAPD.
 They are easily identified by conspicuously marked shirts or jackets.
 Campus Patrol assist UAPD in patrolling the campus, including parking lots, and reporting suspicious behavior.